wavesplatform/docs.wavesplatform/docs/en/waves-node/node-troubleshooting.md

 ### `"OutOfMemory" error or the node process killed with OOM-Killer`

+If your machine has not enough RAM for the needs of OS it might kill your node process and other processes that consume most of your RAM.
+In this case your node log will contain "OutOfMemory" error messages.

 Use the following command to check if the log contains "OutOfMemory" messages or the messages about the node process being killed with OOM-killer:

 ```bash